 Because Bass don’t ‘eat’ during the spawn (although they still grab topwater flies with vigor as a defense mechanism), they’re ravenous in the late spring/early summer during post spawn.
 Diets change back to baitfish and large insects and Bass begin their summer feeding habits.

-This time of the year is when Bass turn to cover and ambush style feeding.
-Cover offers Bass both a shelter from the hot sun and a disguise to ambush passing prey.
+This time of the year is when Bass turn to cover and ambush-style feeding.
+The cover offers Bass both a shelter from the hot sun and a disguise to ambush passing prey.

 With this knowledge, fly fishing tactics should focus on cover and structure during the late spring post-spawn period.
 Submerged trees, large underwater rocks, drop-offs and other hideouts often hold fish this time of the year.
 Cover feeding often requires sink tip lines and changing fly tackle.